MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v3.md

 **`jdkVersionOption`** - **JDK version**<br>
 Input alias: `jdkVersion`. `string`.
 Optional.
 Use when `javaHomeSelection = JDKVersion`.
 Allowed values: `default`, `1.17` (JDK 17), `1.11` (JDK 11), `1.10` (JDK 10 (out of support)), `1.9` (JDK 9 (out of support)), `1.8` (JDK 8), `1.7` (JDK 7), `1.6` (JDK 6 (out of support)).
 Default value: `default`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Attempts to discover the path to the selected JDK version and set `JAVA_HOME` accordingly.
+Attempts to discover the path to the selected JDK version and sets `JAVA_HOME` accordingly.
 *Note:* If running on an agent that is not hosted by Microsoft, and the requested Java version is not the one indicated by the `JAVA_HOME` variable set on the agent machine, the task will rely on the variable `JAVA_HOME_{version}_{arch}` (for example: `JAVA_HOME_8_X64`) to locate the necessary JDK.
 Ensure this variable is set on self-hosted agents for any version and architecture of the JDK that may be requested by this parameter and/or by `jdkArchitecture`.
 <!-- :::editable-content-end::: -->
 <br>